Alberta can lead in a net-zero future - Define the decade - Business Council of Alberta

 Moreover, projects of this scale take significant time in Canada—a major disadvantage when competing with international jurisdictions that, in some cases, can move very quickly.
 We must act at a pace that demonstrates our commitment to addressing the climate emergency and that we can and want to be part of the solution.
 Right now, investors and countries lack faith that Canada can deliver on our hydrogen promise and build the needed infrastructure to get our hydrogen to international markets.
 Furthermore, recent incentives being put in place by the United States are eroding our competitive advantage.
 We must set forth a renewed approach to building our hydrogen economy.
 If we commit to doing this, it could define the decade for generations to come.

 We are already seeing evidence that the opportunity goes far beyond the production of hydrogen.
-Several projects have been initiated in the Edmonton region, including hydrogen fuel cell buses and long-haul trucks, and hydrogen-diesel dual-fuel vehicles.
+Several projects have been initiated in the Edmonton Region, including hydrogen fuel cell buses and long-haul trucks, and hydrogen-diesel dual-fuel vehicles.
 The Edmonton International Airport is also exploring the use of hydrogen across airport operations, from ground service fleets to aircraft.
 Canadian Pacific launched and expanded its Hydrogen Locomotive Program, which will see the world’s first hydrogen freight locomotive technologies in Calgary and Edmonton.
-Edmonton Global, the economic development agency for the Edmonton region, is working with several partners to build off the region’s early pilot projects to accelerate the deployment of the first 5000 hydrogen vehicles over the next five years.
+Edmonton Global, the economic development agency for the Edmonton Region, is working with several partners to build off the Region’s early pilot projects to accelerate the deployment of the first 5000 hydrogen vehicles over the next five years.

-The Edmonton region is the centre of Western Canada’s energy supply chain—with many of these companies poised to play a significant role in hydrogen production, transportation, and use.
-The region also has a successful track record in building disruptive technologies.
+The Edmonton Region is the centre of Western Canada’s energy supply chain—with many of these companies poised to play a significant role in hydrogen production, transportation, and use.
+The Region also has a successful track record in building disruptive technologies.

 As one of three national artificial intelligence (AI) hubs, it is creating opportunities to apply AI and machine learning (ML) to the energy sector and accelerating innovation.
-Our region is an energy innovation sandbox where ideas and technologies can be tested, iterated, and built out at scale—and this is exactly what is happening with hydrogen technologies right now.
+Our Region is an energy innovation sandbox where ideas and technologies can be tested, iterated, and built out at scale—and this is exactly what is happening with hydrogen technologies right now.

 Alberta is also beginning to attract advanced manufacturing companies; technology and AI startups; and the financial, venture capital, and fintech sectors, all looking to be part of this emerging hydrogen economy.
 This will generate significant economic impact and jobs.
 Edmonton Global and post-secondary institutions across Alberta have teamed up to complete a labour market research project, with grant support from government, to determine the workforce that will be required to effectively transition into the hydrogen economy.
 Many of the skills required to work in the traditional oil and gas sector are transferable to working with hydrogen.